Red Wine Hot Chocolate Recipe

 What Inspired This Red Wine Hot Chocolate?

-Choosing the Best Red Wine for Hot Chocolate
+Selecting the Best Red Wine for Hot Chocolate

+I made my hot chocolate with a Cabernet Sauvignon, and have also tried this recipe with Malbec, but free to experiment to find the wine you like best.
 Note that you might need to adjust the amount of sugar in this recipe, depending on the sweetness of your red wine, and how sweet you like your hot chocolate.

 Red Wine Hot Chocolate Recipe Tips and Tricks